Technicolor: Process 4: Development and introduction

 Technicolor envisioned a full-color process as early as 1924, and was actively developing such a process by 1929.
 Hollywood made so much use of Technicolor in 1929 and 1930 that many believed the feature film industry would soon be turning out color films exclusively.
 By 1931, however, the Great Depression had taken its toll on the film industry, which began to cut back on expenses.
 The production of color films had decreased dramatically by 1932, when Burton Wescott and Joseph A. Ball completed work on a new three-color movie camera.

 Technicolor could now promise studios a full range of colors, as opposed to the limited red–green spectrum of previous films.
 The new camera simultaneously exposed three strips of black-and-white film, each of which recorded a different color of the spectrum.
 The new process would last until the last Technicolor feature film was produced in 1955.

 Technicolor's advantage over most early natural-color processes was that it was a subtractive synthesis rather than an additive one: unlike the additive Kinemacolor and Chronochrome processes, Technicolor prints did not require any special projection equipment.
 Unlike the additive Dufaycolor process, the projected image was not dimmed by a light-absorbing and obtrusive mosaic color filter layer.
 Very importantly, compared to competing subtractive systems, Technicolor offered the best balance between high image quality and speed of printing.

-The Technicolor Process 4 camera, manufactured to Technicolor's detailed specifications by Mitchell Camera Corporation, contained color filters, a beam splitter consisting of a partially reflecting surface inside a split-cube prism, and three separate rolls of black-and-white film (hence the "three-strip" designation).
+The Technicolor Process 4 camera, manufactured to Technicolor's detailed specifications by Mitchell Camera Corporation, contained a beam splitter consisting of a partially reflecting surface inside a split-cube prism, color filters, and three separate rolls of black-and-white film (hence the "three-strip" designation).
 The beam splitter allowed one-third of the light coming through the camera lens to pass through the reflector and a green filter and form an image on one of the strips, which therefore recorded only the green-dominated third of the spectrum.